Leonils/hibernacli/design/02_mvp_proposal.md

 ## Context

 This project is launched in the context of the TDD course of CentraleSupélec and a functional version shall be completed by march 29th, 2024.
 This proposal explores the main features of the MVP.

+## Key hypothesis

+For the first prototype, we may assume the followings, keeping in mind they will become false at one point in time.

+- As a user, I have a single primary device, with only primary data, and I connect to it secondary devices, with only secondary data.
+Let's call this device the **primary device**

+- As a user, my only secondary devices are devices physically connected to the computer (USB keys, External hard drives, secondary partitions, ...)

 ## Key features

-The MVP shall be able to:

-- Open a configuration file global to the device, defining :
+- As a user, I have a **global configuration file** on my _primary device_, so the following settings are saved:

   - Backup requirements (named classes of backups specifying a target number of copy, and a minimum security level)
-  - Available storages (named devices with a type, and required information to connect to them)
+  - Available storages (named devices with a type, a provided security, and required information to connect to them)

-- We shall support storage of type local (a mounted drive) for now.
+- As a user I can navigate files on my device and identify "projects" : set of files all related together

+- As a user, I can categorize projects on his device between the states:

+  - **ignored** (explicit, saved in the configuration file),
+  - **not categorized** (implicit, no info saved neither in local configuration file, nor in local one),
-- The user shall be able to categorize all files on his device between "ignored" (saved in the configuration file), "not categorized" (no info yet), and "to backup" (saved in a configuration file local to the project).
+  - **to backup** (saved in a configuration file local to the project, so moving it do not break the system).

-- The user shall be able to select a project and specify the backup requirements for this project.

-- The user shall be able to select an available storage matching the requirements of the project and backup the project to this storage.

-- The user shall be able to see the state of his backups (ignored, not categorized, backed up, up to date, outdated) and the progress of his categorization and backups.
+- As a user, I can navigate projects and see their state.
+When a target backup requirement class is specified, I can see what is the status of the backup
+  process: does it is actually backuped?
+On which device? what is the status of each backup?
+Are they up to date?

+- As a user, I can specify or upgrade the requirement class of a project.
+Then, I can choose among available storages to fullfill these requirement.
+I'm guided through this process